Gaza humanitarian crisis: Physical health and disease

 In July 2024, poliovirus was detected in Gaza's sewage water.
 On 29 July, The Gaza Health Ministry officially declared a polio epidemic in the Gaza Strip.

 According to a letter sent to President Joseph R. Biden, Vice President Kamala D. Harris, and others on October 2, 2024 by 99 American healthcare workers who have served in the Gaza Strip since October 7, 2023, and cited in a study from the Watson Institute for International and Public Affairs at Brown University, at least 5,000 people in Gaza have died due to a lack of access to care for chronic diseases according to a conservative estimate.

 Psychological health

+Displacement, loss, and violence brought about by the war have contributed to worsening mental health amongst Palestinians in Gaza.

 Weeks of continuous air strikes and explosions have contributed to the psychological destruction of children in Gaza.
 Following 16 days of bombardment, children developed severe trauma, with symptoms including convulsion, aggression, bed-wetting, and nervousness.
 90% of children in pediatric hospitals in Gaza exhibited or reported symptoms of anxiety, the majority exhibited post-traumatic stress symptoms, and 82% reported fears of imminent death.
 On 6 November, UNICEF spokesman Toby Fricker warned of the psychological impacts and "massive stress" experienced by children in Gaza.
 On 17 November, WHO chief Tedros Adhanom Ghebreyesus stated 20,000 people were in need of specialized mental health services.
 On 9 January 2024, OCHA reported 485,000 people with mental health issues were experiencing care disruption.